← Back to research

 When to Choose Aider Over Alternatives

-• Choose Aider when: You live in the terminal, want model flexibility, and value git-native workflows
+• Choose Aider when: You live in the terminal, want model flexibility, value git-native workflows, and prefer a stable, mature tool over a fast-moving one

-• Choose Claude Code when: You're committed to Claude models and want Anthropic's official tooling
+• Choose Claude Code when: You're committed to Claude models and want Anthropic's official, rapidly evolving tooling

 • Choose Cline when: You prefer VS Code with a visual interface for approvals